SwyftPain/SwyftDiscord/README.md

 deleteRole
 ```

-Embeds and attachments are supported
+Embeds and attachments are supported, but there is no embed builder integrated into the library yet.